 Speed Limits in Ireland

-IMPORTANT: Southern Ireland drives in km/h (like most of Europe).
+IMPORTANT: The Republic of Ireland drives in km/h (like most of Europe).
 Northern Ireland drives in mph (like the rest of the UK).
 If you change the settings on your motorhome sat-nav, remember to change it if you cross the border!

 Breaking the speed limit in either Northern or Southern Ireland will result in a fixed penalty and/ or penalty points on your driving licence.

 On the spot fines are rare, but it is possible to be pulled over by the police force for speeding and given a fixed penalty notice and/ or plus a £100 fine.

 Republic of IRELAND